DNS Aging and Scavenging – A Comprehensive Guide

 DNS Aging

-DNS Aging is a process of identifying stale resource records from the DNS Server.
-Stale resource records can lead to issues in name resolution, such as the creation of duplicate DNS records, unnecessary space utilization, and degradation of DNS server performance.
+DNS Aging is the process of identifying stale resource records on the DNS Server.
+Stale resource records can lead to issues with name resolution, such as the creation of duplicate DNS records, unnecessary space utilization, and degradation of DNS server performance.

 It keeps track of the timestamps of individual resource records (RR).
 The age of a resource record is determined from its last timestamp to the current time of the server.
-The obtained value is utilized in the Scavenging Operation and is responsible for deleting, removing, or cleaning up the resource record from the DNS Server.
+The obtained value is utilized in the scavenging operation and is responsible for cleaning up the stale resource records from the DNS Server.

 DNS Scavenging